 - Gig tickets, when you’re outside of coronavirus season of course.

 - Live or online personal meetings with fans; stick to online for now.

+So that's how musicians make money on Youtube.
 Now, let’s move on to the final stage.

 Step 4: Diversify Your Fan Acquisition Strategies

 While Youtube is the biggest opportunity in the music industry right now, as we’re talking about stabilizing your music career, I think it’s important to mention that it’s never wise to 100% rely on any one platform.

 No platform is guaranteed to be around for the long term.
 YouTube, Instagram, TikTok, all are platforms which you don’t fully control.
 Yet they can all serve a purpose.

 While you should solely focus on Youtube for at least the next year in order to build up traction, when it gets to the point where you’re consistently making say $1000+ per month from it, you should think about slowly diversifying.

 Not to the point where you forget about Youtube, you’ll still want to spend the majority of your effort there and get to higher numbers.
 But you’ll want to dedicate a little time to getting eyeballs from other places too.
 This is to cover you against the unlikely event Youtube ever goes down.

 I also recommend having your own website where you can collect email subscribers.
 That way if one platform goes down (it’s happened before, and as corona is showing us, things can change in an instant) you still have access to a portion of your fans.
 You can then use these fans as a launching pad to get your name out there on a new platform.